gasnier/lpx/README.md

 If you want to add a parameter you need to run  ``npm run tsc -- -b`` with ``--`` which I find very unpleasant

-Also, you have to put the binaries in all pacckages scripts which is not optimal
+Also, you have to put the binaries in all packages scripts which is not optimal

 * npx